-With Windows 10, Updates are set to install automatically whenever the device connected to Microsoft server.
-Usually, its good idea where users never miss the security patches as machine get always up to date.
+With Windows 10, Updates are set to install automatically whenever the device is connected to a Microsoft server.
+Usually, it’s a good idea where users never miss the security patches as machines get always up to date.
 But sometimes due to some reason, Windows update fails to install updates automatically.
 Even manually checking updates results error message:

 we couldn’t connect to the update service.
 We’ll try again later, or you can check now.
 If it still doesn’t work, make sure you’re connected to the internet.